jma8774/CSC332/README.md

-# CSC332
-(3/ 2020) Operating Systems CCNY
+## (3/ 2020) CSC 322 Operating Systems

-Collection of all assignments from CSC 322 at CCNY
+Collection of all assignments from CSC 322 at City College